Pennsylvania Statute of Limitations

 Except in cases of wrongful death, an "unemancipated minor" must file suit within two years of his or her 18th birthday.
 An "unemancipated minor" is a person under 18 who is not totally self-supporting.
 In cases where the minor is emancipated, or totally self-supporting, at the time of the injury, he or she must file suit within two years of the date when the injury occurred.

-A workers' compensation claim must be filed within three years of the date of the injury or disability.
-You have 120 days to report the injury to your employer.
+A workers' compensation claim for injury or death must be filed within three years of the date of the injury or disability.
+You have 120 days after the occurrence of the injury to report and give notice of the injury to your employer.
+The notice shall inform the employer that a certain employee received an injury, described in ordinary language, in the course of his/her employment on or about a specified time, at or near a place specified.

 Need more information on state laws?
 Learn more about the laws where you live.